DragonHPC/dragon/doc/start/start.rst

 Download Dragon
 ===================

-Please inquire with Peter Mendygral (pete.mendygral@hpe.com) to obtain the distribution.
+Please go to http://github.com/dragonhpc/dragon to clone or download the distribution.

 Install Dragon
 ===================